 How will I know if I have chosen the right course?

-Everyone who is coming to Sixth Form to start a course in September will be invited to an event prior to starting, which will give you a chance to meet students and teachers on your course.
-Your admissions interview will also give you a chance to find out more about the course and you will be able to ask your interviewer lots of questions about it.
+Everyone coming to Sixth Form to start a course in September will be invited to an event before starting, which will give you a chance to meet students and teachers on your course.
+Your admissions interview will also give you an opportunity to find out more about the course, and you will be able to ask your interviewer lots of questions about it.

-If you are still unsure, you can make an appointment with a member of our Sixth Form team to talk through your options to help you make the right course choice.
+If you are still unsure, you can make an appointment with a member of our Sixth Form team to discuss your options to help you make the right course choice.